-‘Justice Kavanaugh Ascended to Supreme Court, but the Threats’ to Christine Blasey Ford Continue
+‘Justice Kavanaugh Ascended to Supreme Court, but Threats’ to Christine Blasey Ford Continue

-So say the lawyers for an accuser who lobbed very damaging allegations against a very good man
+So say the lawyers for an accuser who lobbed damaging allegations against a good man

 Apparently that harassment and those threats continue to come her way over a month later — and everyone is supposed to feel sorry for her.